 What is ridge augmentation?

 A ridge augmentation is a procedure that will restore the bone in your jaw or the soft tissue in your mouth to its appropriate levels using a bone or soft tissue graft.
 The socket where the tooth was lost that was once sunken will be restructured to have the appropriate bone and soft tissues levels, often to make it a good candidate for dental implant restorations.

 There are two different ways to accomplish ridge augmentation.
 One is a soft tissue augmentation, and the other is a bone graft.
 If you haven't experienced significant bone loss in the socket, but the gums are lacking, we will perform a soft tissue graft.
 If the bone levels are low, we will perform a bone graft, and sometimes we will perform both a soft tissue graft and a bone graft.

 Soft tissue augmentation is usually performed to improve the aesthetic of gums and teeth where the gums have receded significantly.
 We will retrieve the tissue for the graft (usually from the roof of the mouth) and place the graft along the gums using sutures.

 A bone graft is a little bit more involved than a soft tissue graft.
-The first step to performing a bone graft is acquiring the bone tissue that we will use to fill-in the site.
-We can use bone tissue harvested from the patient's body, a cadaver, or even an animal with a similar biology to humans.
+The first step to performing a bone graft is acquiring the bone tissue that we will use to fill in the site.
+We can use bone tissue harvested from the patient's body, a cadaver, or even an animal with a biology similar to humans.
 We will make an incision in the site and place the bone graft on your jaw bone, carefully suturing the site close once the process is complete.
-It will take several month for the bone graft to heal.
+It will take several months for the bone graft to heal.

-Please call us today at Reno-Tahoe Oral Surgery & Dental Implant Center to schedule your appointment!
+Please call us today at (775) 430-5355 to schedule your appointment!
 We look forward to seeing your smile!